Skip to main content

 Maturity as the Integration of Truth and Love

 Spiritual maturity is depicted as “growing up in every way into him who is the head, into Christ… speaking the truth in love” (Ephesians 4:15–16).
 The Greek here underscores an ongoing, participatory process: "alētheuontes en agapē"—“truthing in love.”
-Individuals and communities mature insofar as they ground their identity in faithful trust and outpouring love for God and fellow believers.
+Individuals and communities mature insofar as they ground their identity in faith and love, a true sign of knowing Christ is the outpouring love for God and fellow believers.
+Not one but both fulfill God's righteous requirements expressed in the Mosaic Law.

 Spiritual Maturity in Scripture: What Does Growing Up in Christ Look Like?